zalo3102/Master-Thesis/README.md

 ## Contents
 The study includes:

--Implementation of Full and Sparse GPs using PyTorch and GPyTorch.
+- Implementation of Full and Sparse GPs using PyTorch and GPyTorch.

--Evaluation of kernel functions, hyperparameter optimization, and robustness under data scarcity.
+- Evaluation of kernel functions, hyperparameter optimization, and robustness under data scarcity.

--Benchmarking against established regression models like Random Forests and XGBoost.
+- Benchmarking against established regression models like Random Forests and XGBoost.

--A scalability study on the large catalytic dataset, analyzing how training and prediction time grow with dataset size for Full GPs versus SVGPs, highlighting SVGPs’ computational advantages on large datasets.
+- A scalability study on the large catalytic dataset, analyzing how training and prediction time grow with dataset size for Full GPs versus SVGPs, highlighting SVGPs’ computational advantages on large datasets.

 CODIGO_TFM.ipynb is intended for Google Colab—make sure to adjust the .csv file paths for proper execution.